 DFO is also willing to consider development strategies aimed at restoring fish passage or opening up territory for valued species.
 It should be noted that it will be necessary to involve without delay the various relevant provincial, federal or Aboriginal stakeholders.

-The follow-up program is developed in order to verify the accuracy of the predictions made in the assessment of the impacts on fish and fish habitat, as well as to assess the effectiveness of the proposed mitigation measures.
-The proponent must identify the targeted fish habitat components as well as the objectives for which follow-up is required.
-In light of the information provided, DFO will develop the follow-up program which, once approved by the proponent, will form an integral part of the authorization that will be issued.
-Once the authorization has been issued, the proponent must prepare and submit to DFO for approval the follow-up protocol(s) for meeting the program objectives.
+Finally, a follow-up program, developed by DFO and approved by the proponent, will verify the conformity and assess the effectiveness of the proposed compensation measures.
 In light of the follow-up program's results, DFO may require that new mitigation measures be implemented or that certain unanticipated impacts be compensated, if applicable.